Ultrametric analogues of Ulam stability of groups: Ultrametric approximation and pointwise stability

 \begin{example} Let $\Gamma$ be a classical small cancellation group that is not residually finite, for instance Pride's group (Example \ref{ex:small_canc}).
 Then $\Gamma$ is not pointwise $\GGL(\oo)$-stable.
 So even the simplest example of a finitely generated uniformly stable group -- a group without non-trivial finite quotients (see Example \ref{ex:fq_free}) -- need not be pointwise $\GGL(\oo)$-stable. \end{example}

-\begin{example} Let $G = \Sym_0(\mathbb{Z}) \rtimes \mathbb{Z}$ and $G^+ = \Alt_0(\mathbb{Z}) \rtimes \mathbb{Z}$ be the groups from Example \ref{ex:sym0}.
-These groups are finitely generated, and their largest residually finite quotient is $\mathbb{Z} \times \mathbb{Z}/2 \mathbb{Z}$, respectively $\mathbb{Z}$, so $G$ and $G^+$ are not residually finite.
-But by Example \ref{ex:sym0_lef} both $G$ and $G^+$ are LEF, therefore they are not pointwise $\GGL(\oo)$-stable by Corollary \ref{cor:cex_stab}.
-On the other hand, by Example \ref{ex:sym0_ust} the group $G^+$ is uniformly $\GGL(\oo)$-stable (and when $\K$ does not have characteristic $2$, so is $G$, by Example \ref{ex:pfree} and Proposition \ref{prop:vpfree}).
-The same result holds for lamplighter groups by Examples \ref{ex:wr}, \ref{ex:wr_lef} and \ref{ex:wr_ust}, for instance if $G$ is a non-abelian finite simple group, then $G \wr \mathbb{Z}$ is finitely generated, LEF, but not residually finite, so it is not pointwise $\GGL(\oo)$-stable, even though it is uniformly $\GGL(\oo)$-stable. \end{example}
+\begin{example} Let $H$ be Houghton's group and $H^+$ its index-$2$ subgroup (see Example \ref{ex:sym0}).
+These groups are finitely generated, and the largest residually finite quotient is $\mathbb{Z} \times \mathbb{Z}/2 \mathbb{Z}$ - for $H$ - or $\mathbb{Z}$ - for $H^+$.
+In particular neither $H$ not $H^+$ is residually finite.
+But by Example \ref{ex:sym0_lef} both $H$ and $H^+$ are LEF, therefore they are not pointwise $\GGL(\oo)$-stable by Corollary \ref{cor:cex_stab}.
+On the other hand, by Example \ref{ex:sym0_ust} the group $H^+$ is uniformly $\GGL(\oo)$-stable (and when $\K$ does not have characteristic $2$, so is $H$, by Example \ref{ex:pfree} and Proposition \ref{prop:vpfree}).
+The same result holds for lamplighter groups by Examples \ref{ex:wr}, \ref{ex:wr_lef} and \ref{ex:wr_ust}, for instance if $\Gamma$ is a non-abelian finite simple group, then $\Gamma \wr \mathbb{Z}$ is finitely generated, LEF, but not residually finite, so it is not pointwise $\GGL(\oo)$-stable, even though it is uniformly $\GGL(\oo)$-stable. \end{example}

 These examples show that two of our main results are sharp (this is part of Proposition \ref{intro:prop:sharp} from the introduction):